pitpit/Sublime-Text-2-URI/README.md

 # Sublime Text 2 URI

-This light application create an URI protocol (*edit://*) to directly edit a file from browser to Sublime Text 2.
+This application allows you to directly open a file from your browser into Sublime Text 2.

-It works only on OSX for now.
+For OSX only.

 [Download the latest package here](https://github.com/pitpit/Sublime-Text-2-URI/downloads)

-## Use it with Symfony2 exceptions
+## Open a file traced into a Symfony2 Exception

 Override a file `app/Resources/TwigBundle/views/Exception/trace.html.twig` containing:

-    {% set replace = {"/mnt/workspace": "~/Workspace"} %}
+    {% set replace = {"/mnt/workspace": "~/Workspace"} %}{# needed when the apache server do not use the same path tree than the developer desktop. ie: using VM) #}
     {% if trace.function %}
         at
         <strong>